What is an Ecommerce business?

 The NSF(National Science Foundation) began charging a fee for registering domain names from September 1995.
-The number of domain names grew from 120,000 to 2 million in just three years.
+As a result, domain names grew from 120,000 to 2 million in just three years.

-In the early 2000s, the internet access in homes outlined effects on e-commerce.
-It highlighted a 26% increase in online sales in an article in the E-commerce Times.
+In the early 2000s, internet access in homes outlined effects on e-commerce.
+For example, it highlighted a 26% increase in online sales in an article in the E-commerce Times.

-An online business site, Amazon reported a 28% rise in sales.
-It has grown to be the largest online retailer in the world.
+An online business site, Amazon, reported a 28% rise in sales.
+As a result, it has grown to be the largest online retailer in the world.